23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 City Market

 Need a break from historic sightseeing in Savannah?
 Slide over to the City Market.
 Wedged between Ellis Square and Franklin Square, the open-air City Market is near the top of the list for what to see in Savannah.
+When we visited the market, we found it to be the perfect spot to take a breather, grab some grub, and pick up a couple souvenirs.

 City Market hails from the city’s founding in the 1700s.
 Following its birth, it was Savannah’s main marketplace and its most popular gathering spot.
 Today, City Market is still one of the coolest places to visit in the historic center.
-Inside the market lies vendors peddling everything from artwork to handicrafts.
-On the cobblestone streets around the square, you’ll also spot several art galleries and a barrage of restaurants and pubs.

 City Market

-If you’ve worked up an appetite, City Market is the perfect place for a culinary adventure.
-Grab steak & seafood at the nearby award-winning Belford’s Savannah.
-Or, for Southern food & drinks with a view, snag a table at the rooftop bar of The Grove.
+If you’ve worked up an appetite, we think the City Market is the perfect place for a culinary adventure.
+Grab steak & seafood at the nearby award-winning Belford’s Savannah (315 W Saint Julian St).
+Sink your teeth into Southern classics like Southern fried chicken, shrimp po’boys, or jump lump crab cake.

-After exploring the City Market, set on foot to explore more of the city’s picturesque squares.
+After exploring the City Market, set out on foot to explore more of the city’s picturesque squares.
 Check out the Johnny Mercer statue at Ellis Square, John Wesley in Reynolds Square, and Nathanael Greene in Johnson Square.
 All are within quick walking distance east of the market.

 Chippewa Square